 Both the New Balance 1080 and the New Balance 880 have a Hypoknit upper.
 The upper on the New Balannce 880 is deeper, roomier, and firmer on the forefoot whereas the one on the New Balance 1080 is more forgiving over the whole shoe.

 The 1080 has a bootie construction and the 880 has a detached tongue.
 The 1080 is more breathable than the 880 because the latter has a firmer knit.

 The New Balance 880 has a standard heel counter whereas the 1080 has a flared out heel.

 The 1080 is lighter, more cushioned, and bouncier than the 880, but the 880 is heavier, more stable, and more flexible than the 1080.

 New Balance 1080 vs 880

 There is no doubt that the 1080 and 880 have been a big success at most stores.
-It’s kind of sad for the Saucony Triumph, which is a fantastic shoe, that the 1080 and the 880 came out this year stronger than ever.
+It’s kind of sad for the Saucony Triumph 17, which is a fantastic shoe, that the 1080 and the 880 came out the same year stronger than ever.